kpwhri/heartsteps/README.md

 * server is the name of the image
 * bash is the command we want to run, which overrides the default startup command for the image

+### HeartSteps Client

 You would run the client like this
 ```
 docker-compose run --service-ports client bash
 ```

+### HeartSteps FitBit
+The fitbit application is created with the [fitbit command line tools,](https://dev.fitbit.com/blog/2018-08-23-cli-tools/) and should be usable if the files are imported into [fitbit studio.](https://studio.fitbit.com)

+*NOTE:* The fitbit command line doesn't work in Docker, since the command line tools require X11 (which doesn't work on a headless linux environment)

 ### Activity Suggestion and Anti-Sedentary Services
 The activity suggestion and anti-sedentary services run Flask-based HTTP servers that run R-scripts.
 These R-scripts read and write to CSV file systems instead of using a database -- these CSV files will be backed-up to Google's datastorage.